 With worries about seeming irresponsible to my parents if I failed to economically manage my entire stay in a foreign country with a weird, incomprehensible currency (Czech Korunas, I’m throwing shade at you!), I hopped on the plane with my mind filled with an endless stream of exchange rates.

-We all know how, especially in our Arab culture, it’s difficult to prove to one’s family that you’re a grownup.
+Furthermore, we all know how, especially in our Arab culture, it’s difficult to prove to one’s family that you’re a grownup.
 Look at how it’s mostly frowned upon, for example, to move out of your parents’ house before you get married, especially for women.

 Admittedly, it took me a few days to truly understand the meaning of this article’s title; traveling really is invaluable.
 With curious minds and eyes hungry for exploring the new, huge city we found ourselves in, we couldn’t wait to pounce on every attraction we glanced at.